 Grain-free granola and milk

-Throw a bag of your favorite grain-free granola, or make your own keto-friendly version, in your cooler or pack with a small jug of milk, or dairy-free option, and you have a nutrient-dense cereal alternative to enjoy.
+Throw a bag of your favorite grain-free granola, like Wildway from Amazon, or make your own keto-friendly version, in your cooler or pack with a small jug of milk, or dairy-free option, and you have a nutrient-dense cereal alternative to enjoy.